mediamonks/frontend-coding-standards/README.md

 When a private property has a public getter and/or setter, it's recommended to prefix the private property with an underscore (`_`) to prevent naming conflicts.

+> Note that prefixing a property name with an underscore is not allowed by the ESLint configuration.
+> So in order to do this you need to disable this linting rule for this line.
 ```
+// eslint-disable-next-line @typescript-eslint/naming-convention
 private _isActive: boolean = false;

 public get isActive(): boolean {